HttpAnimation/FYC-Rewrite-V2/README.md

 ```bash
 code .
 ```
-If you are not using [VSC](https://code.visualstudio.com/) you can just open the folder with your's but you should now see a blank folder in [VSC](https://code.visualstudio.com/) make a new file called on of the following on witch you are making a repo for.
+If you are not using [VSC](https://code.visualstudio.com/) you can just open the folder with yours but you should now see a blank folder in [VSC](https://code.visualstudio.com/) make a new file called one of the following on which you are making a repo for.
 ```
 Linux-Repo.json
 Movies-Repo.json